ALthamizh/alj-java-spring-boot-challenge/readme.md

 Please let us know more about your Java experience in a few sentences.
 For example:

-- I have 3 years experience in Java and I started to use Spring Boot from last year
+- I have 8 years experience in Java and Spring boot ecosystem
-- I'm a beginner and just recently learned Spring Boot
-- I know Spring Boot very well and have been using it for many years
+- Good knowledge on Spring reactive programming but have good understanding about reactive programming
+- Good at troubleshooting and fixing bugs
+- I can handle legacy applications and its migration and have experience in handling Struts based application
+- One year experience in kotlin and Quarkus frameworks
+- Good knowledge on containarization technologies like Docker, kubernetes

+- Passionate programmer, thirst to learn and build big things